pachyderm/pachyderm/doc/examples/makefile/README.md

-# Example Makefile for a Pachyderm pipeline
+# Pipeline Makefile and Config template

-An attempt to automate as much as possible of the work needed to setup a pipeline
+An attempt to automate as much as possible of the work needed to test and setup

 # Introduction

 This is an attempt to automate the following procedures required for the pipeline creation:
 *  Build, push and pull the Docker image
 *  Create secrets for Docker registry and the container
-*  Create pipeline configuration file
+*  Create pipeline configuration file and the actual pipeline
 *  Automate local tests and put them in an environment as close to production pipeline as possible
 *  Cleanup if something goes wrong during testing or deploy

-What this does not do:
+What this doesn't do:
-*  Create or remove repositories (due to dependencies)
+*  Create or remove data repositories (due to dependencies)
+*  Setup Kubernetes, Minikube, Docker Hub or any of the required infrastructure elements
+*  Commit data to repositories
-*  Write the core logic of your pipeline, that is still up to you
+*  Write the core logic of your pipeline (that is still up to you)

+## Configuring the pipeline

 The folder have the following structure:
 *  Congifuration files are stored in the [config](./config) folder